foldright/micro-http/deploy.md

 ### 1. Install cargo-workspaces

-`cargo-workspaces` is a powerful tool for managing Rust workspace.
+`cargo-workspaces` is a powerful tool for managing Rust workspace versioning.
 Install it using:

 ```bash
 cargo install cargo-workspaces